shehab400/Drug-Retargting/README.md

-# Drug Retargeting GUI
+# Drug Retargeting

-Drug Retargeting GUI is a Python application that provides a Graphical User Interface (GUI) for analyzing drug-protein interactions and identifying potential targets for drug repurposing.
+Drug Retargeting  is a Python application that provides a Graphical User Interface (GUI) for analyzing drug-protein interactions and identifying potential targets for drug repurposing.

 ## Overview